 When the Japanese do something, they often do it properly.
 Also the case when it comes to shoe care products, where Boot Black from Matsudo, Tokyo, is one of the most progressive shoe care companies today.
 The premium brand of the main Japanese player in this industry, Columbus.
-They have a large development department and have an impressive range of products part of the Boot Black range, from regular shoe polish and wax polish to sole edge crayons (to cover minor marks) and an oil-based shoe polish that allows for a high shine all over the shoe.
-Their products often smell quite strong, but are easy to work with with excellent results.
+They have a large development department and have an impressive range of products part of the Boot Black range, from regular shoe cream and wax polish to sole edge crayons (to cover minor marks) and an oil-based polish that allows for a high shine all over the shoe.
+Their products often smell quite strong, but are easy to work with and gives excellent results.
 Has a growing retailer base around the world, in Europe you can for example find them at The Shoe Snob, and in the US Leffot is one of the retailers.

 Here’s a review of some Boot Black products.